zerospiel/docs/docs/admin-installation.md

 * Monitored and observable
 * Equipped for backup and disaster recovery

-And of course, where can these requirements be procured at reasonable cost?
-In many cases the simplest and most cost-effective way to run these clusters is on a provider such as Amazon Elastic Kubernetes Service or Azure Kubernetes Service, where many of these functions are handled for you.

-### Minimum requirements
+### Minimum requirements for single-node k0rdent management clusters for testing

-There isn't a strict minimum system requirement for k0rdent, but the following are recommended:
+There isn't a strict minimum system requirement for k0rdent, but the following are recommended for a single node:

 * A minimum of 32GB RAM
 * 8 cores
 * 100GB SSD

+This configuration is only sufficient for the base case.
+If you will run k0rdent Observability and FinOps (KOF) you will need significantly more resources and in particular, much more storage.

-### Recommended requirements for production
+### Recommended requirements for single-node k0rdent management clusters for production

-Of course, if you are running in production you will want a scale-out architecture and will to scale your k0rdent cluster horizontally; however, there will be a tradeoff in terms of individual node performance.
-You will have to determine a good tradeoff point.

-A rough guide is for large scale deployments, per node system requirements should be:

-* 64GB RAM
-* 16 cores
-* 200GB SSD
+We do not recommend running k0rdent in production on a single node.
+If you are running in production you will want a scale-out architecture.
+These documents do not currently cover this case.

+> IMPORTANT:
+> Detailed instructions for deploying k0rdent management clusers into a multi-node configuration and scaling them as needed are COMING SOON!

 ### Create and prepare a Kubernetes cluster with k0s